zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ## Generic quantization aware training import

-While the example above shows how to import a Brevitas/torch model, Concrete-ML also provides an option to import generic quantization aware trained (QAT) models implemented either in torch or through ONNX.
+While the example above shows how to import a Brevitas/PyTorch model, Concrete-ML also provides an option to import generic quantization aware trained (QAT) models implemented either in
+PyTorch or through ONNX.

-QAT models contain quantizers in the torch graph.
+QAT models contain quantizers in the PyTorch graph.
 These quantizers ensure that the inputs to the Linear/Dense and Conv layers are quantized.

 Suppose that `n_bits_qat` is the bit-width of activations and weights during the QAT process.
-To import a torch QAT network you can use the [`compile_torch_model`](../developer-guide/api/concrete.ml.torch.compile.md#function-compiletorchmodel) library function, passing `import_qat=True`:
+To import a PyTorch QAT network you can use the [`compile_torch_model`](../developer-guide/api/concrete.ml.torch.compile.md#function-compiletorchmodel) library function, passing `import_qat=True`:

 <!--pytest-codeblocks:skip-->